 SharePoint list items containing the specified metadata

 All of these files could be assigned the Business Plan content type.

 You can also assign content types to SharePoint items that do not have a file at all, such as list items or folders.
 Content types created for documents can be applied only to document libraries; likewise, content types created for list items can be applied only to lists.
 Content types created for folders can be applied to either document libraries or lists.

 Content Type Creation

 You can create column and content types in three ways:

 Deploying a Feature that installs the content type based on an XML definition file.
-For more information, see Using Features in SharePoint Foundation.
+For more information, see Working with Features.

-Content types that are created at the site level can be applied to child sites or lists.
+Content types created at the site level can be applied to child sites or lists.
 For more information, see Site and List Content Types.